13 Apr Top 10 Tax Deductions Perfect for Georgia Homeowners!

-Electric and dual-fuel heat pumps may be installed in newly constructed homes or replace an existing residential gas system.
+Homeowners install electric and dual-fuel heat pumps in newly constructed homes or replace an existing residential gas system.
 The developer, owner or builder must request to participate in this program before replacing or installing any new electric appliances and must enter into the program by signing MP&W’s contract.

 The developer, owner or builder must schedule with a utility representative an inspection date for the unit after installation.
 For more information, check out the program guidelines.

-Of course, there are other programs provided by the private sector that will aid in increasing energy efficiency and reducing utility costs.
-Although they may not impact your home improvement tax deductions, they will contribute to saving money over time.
+Of course, additional programs provided by the private sector aid in increasing energy efficiency and reducing utility costs.
+Although they may not impact your home improvement tax deductions, they contribute to saving money over time.

 For example, Snappy offers home energy solutions that identify inefficient areas in your home and provides recommendations to address any issues.
 Our checkups focus on the following:

 - Provide a Whole-House Energy Assessment